-- Prehistoric (Palaeolithic, Mesolithic, Neolithic and Neolithic-Chalcolithic), Protohistoric (Indus Civilization).
+- Evolution of the Indian Culture and Civilization-Prehistoric (Palaeolithic, Mesolithic, Neolithic and Neolithic-Chalcolithic), Protohistoric (Indus Civilization).
 Pre-Harappan, Harappan and post-Harappan cultures.
 Contributions of the tribal cultures to Indian civilization. - Palaeo-Anthropological evidences from India with special reference to Siwaliks and Narmada basin (Ramapithecus, Sivapithecus and Narmada Man). - Ethno-archaeology in India: The concept of ethno-archaeology; Survivals and Parallels among the hunting, foraging, fishing, pastoral and peasant communities including arts and crafts producing communities. - Demographic profile of India-Ethnic and linguistic elements in the Indian population and their distribution.
-Indian population-factors influencing its structure and growth. - The structure and nature of traditional Indian
+Indian population- factors influencing its structure and growth.